makalu/makalu.github.com/blog/_posts/2015-09-23-chessdrop-design-details.markdown

 The Makalu team recently launched its third product, [ChessDrop][1], a cloud-based personal chess games database.
 From the technology stack we chose—React, Meteor & Heroku—to the design process, there’s much I plan to tell you about in the coming weeks.
 But for now, in this brief post, I’d like to whet your appetite with a few of the key design details you’ll find in the product.

+(And please pardon some of the UI artifacts from the process of creating animated GIF demos!)

 ## Mobile first

 Our aim is for ChessDrop users to enter their games directly while at the tournaments, and so clearly mobile-first was a priority.
 From the positioning of the player names, to interacting with the game moves, to lower thumb-targeting placement of the forward/backward controls, visual and interaction designs taking into account smartphone, tablet and desktop environments, in portrait and landscape orientation, was a considerable challenge.